loophp/collection/docs/pages/api.rst

 product
 ~~~~~~~

-Get the the cartesian product of items of a collection.
+Get the cartesian product of items of a collection.

 Interface: `Productable`_